June 24, 2011, Update- Updating info on some of the links below (some of the venues have taken the pages down… chickens).

 Scottsdale Center for the Performing Arts/ Scottsdale Museum of Contemporary Art

-- Qualified candidates will pay the annual $1,250.00 Presidents Club Membership fee and provide a $5,000.00 in-kind contribution for an annual listing to be renewed July 1 of each fiscal year.
+- Qualified candidates will pay the annual $1,250.00 Presidents Club Membership fee and provide a $5,000.00 in-kind contribution for an annual listing to be renewed on July 1 of each fiscal year.

-- Fifteen days after close of each month, Preferred Caterer will submit copies of its food service net revenues from SCPA and SMoCA rental clients and will pay SCC 15% of gross revenue.
+- Fifteen days after the close of each month, the Preferred Caterer will submit copies of its food service net revenues from SCPA and SMoCA rental clients and will pay SCC 15% of gross revenue.

 - If Preferred Caterer acquires a client from its association with the SCC and provides food services off-premises, Preferred Caterer will pay SCC 10% of the net of taxes and rental equipment, labor reimbursement, and service charges.